carlosvalenciano/Project4/README.md

 ### Project Structure

 1. data: Contains datasets used in the project.
-2. notebooks: Jupyter notebooks for data exploration, algorithm training, and analysis.
+2. notebooks: Google Colab for data exploration, algorithm training, and analysis.
 3. scripts: Python scripts for specific tasks.
 4. visualizations: Output visualizations and graphs.

-### Setup Instructions

-1. Clone the repository.
-bashCopy code
- clone
-2. Install dependencies.
-bashCopy code
-3. Set up the database (provide specific instructions if necessary). bashCopy code

 ### Usage